ynput/ayon-launcher/README.md

 ### Linux & macOS
 Run `./tools/make.sh upload --server <your server> --api-key <your api key>`

-Upload command has more options, run `./tools/manage.ps1 upload --help` or `./tools/make.sh upload --help` to see them.
-For example, it is posssible to use username & password instead of api key.
+Upload command has more options, use `--help` to investigate them.
+For example, it is possible to use username & password instead of api key.

 Running AYON Desktop application